Sapa DMC — North Vietnam Highland Destination Planning, Transfer Mode Selection, and Program Design

 Program types align with Vietnam Adventure & Special Interest Luxury and Vietnam Luxury Travel.

 Hanoi coordination is non-optional.
-Every Sapa program requires a Hanoi handling component — airport meet-and-greet, pre-departure briefing, vehicle or train boarding support, and departure logistics.
+Every Sapa DMC program requires a Hanoi handling component — airport meet-and-greet, pre-departure briefing, vehicle or train boarding support, and departure logistics.
 Sapa cannot be operated as a standalone destination.

 If Hanoi logistics are handled by a separate operator → coordination gaps at connection points → high probability of timing failure → impact: group arrives in Sapa disorganized and fatigued.